Alimv81/Hand-Gesture-Recognition/README.md

 ## Model Architecture

-The CNN model architecture used for this project consists of 3 of 2 Conv2D layers stacked over each other with increasing number of filters (64 to 256) and filters shape connected to a Dense layer with 256 units and after that a Dense layer with 10 (number of prediction classes) with softmax activation to predict the possibility of existance of each class
+- The CNN model architecture used for this project consists of 3 of 2 Conv2D layers stacked over each other with increasing number of filters (64 to 256) and filters shape
-The CNN model architecture used for this project is defined in the Python code below:
+- connected to a Dense layer with 256 units and after that a Dense layer with 10 (number of prediction classes) with softmax activation to predict the possibility of existance of each class

 ## Results